SirPepe/ornament/Readme.md

 you will build with Ornament will naturally tend to be self-contained and universal, and will therefore more or less always keep chugging along.

-### Some assembly required

-Ornament is not a framework and if you want to do anything more that just write three independent components you will probably want to combine it with some additional framework-like logic or other libraries.
-Ornament does not come with any of the following:

-- state management (even though it is simple to connect components to signals or event targets)
-- rendering (but it works well with [uhtml](https://github.com/WebReflection/uhtml) and similar libraries)
-- built-in solutions for client-side routing, data fetching, or anything beyond the components themselves
-- any preconceived notions about what should be going on server-side
-- specialized syntax for every (or any specific) use case

-You can (and probably have to) therefore pick or write your own solutions for the above features.
-I would recommend that you:

-- Build one or more base classes with essential logic for your use cases (eg. rendering logic)
-- Partially apply at least some decorators and/or transformers for your use case (eg. a variant of `@subscribe` that automatically subscribes to your global state container)
-- Apply common sense when designing components (eg. have some reusable components wrapped by application-specific components)

-This gets you 90% of the features of a frontend-framework without tying you down on any specific architecture, feature set, or general approach to web components.
-Check out `main.js` in `examples/todo-list/src` for an example!

 ### Component registration

 Using [`customElements.define()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define)